What is a Trust

 We are familiar with all kinds of trusts.
 Just to name a few: Charitable Remainder Trusts, Charitable Remainder Trusts, AB Trust, Rabbi trusts, By-Pass Trusts, Marital By Pass Trusts, Spousal Election Trusts, Children’s Trusts, Educational Trusts, Special Needs Trusts, Foundations, Generation Skipping Trusts, Credit Shelter Trusts, Crumme (Life Insurance) Trusts, Annuity Trusts, Grantor Retained Income Trusts (“GRIT”), Qualified Personal Residence Trusts (“QPRT”); Qualified Terminable Interest Property Trusts (“QTIP Trust”), Spendthrift Trusts, and more.

 You owe it to yourself to telephone and speak with one of our attorneys to learn how a Trust would be beneficial for you.
 Upon contacting our office you will be given an Estate Planning Questionnaire.
 Our questionnaire will assist you in identifying what type of estate plan will best suit your particular situation or needs.
-We will then sit down with you (and your spouse if you both wish) and after we are both versed in what your needs, desires, and situation requires, we will make recommendations so that you can decide what’s best for you.
+We will then sit down with you (and your spouse if you both wish) and after we are both versed in what your needs, desires, and situation require, we will make recommendations so that you can decide what’s best for you.